thospel/perl-DHCP-Test/README.md

 - -b, --broadcast

-    This option defaults to true if no [--server](#server) option is give.
+    This option defaults to true if no [--server](#server) option is givem.
     Otherwise it defaults to false.

     If this option is true the broadcast flag is applied to the socket sending the DHCPDISCOVER request.
 This is needed on most operating systems to be allowed